-We believe that children learn through play, using hands on approach and that social interaction is a very important aspect in their learning and the building of confidence, empathy and self-esteem.
+We are committed to establishing a culturally safe environment in which the diverse and unique identities and experiences of Aboriginal children and young people are respected and valued.
+We believe that children learn through play, using hands on approach and that social interaction is a very important aspect in their learning and the building of confidence, empathy and selfesteem.
 Above all children learn when having fun, feeling valued, making friends and finding their own place within society.